ja-guzzle/docs/docs/how_to_guides/Processing/Processing.md

 ## Introduction
-- The processing module in guzzle is used to apply complex data transformations.
+- The Processing module in guzzle is used to apply complex data transformations.
-- In processing module, for source and target datastore technology should be the same.
-We can not choose delta as source and hive as target in guzzle.
+- In Processing module, source and target datastore technology **must** be  same.
+Example: We can not choose Delta as source and hive as target in guzzle.
 - It provides inbuilt framework columns like Effective start data and end date to handle SCD type 2 efficiently.
 - It supports common operations like append, overwrite, merge and etc.
-- For source, We need to choose datastore technology from where we need to bring data for processing.
+- For source, We need to choose datastore technology from where we need to bring data for Processing.
 - Guzzle provides flexibility on choosing table or we can write our own SQL query as source.
-- The processing module provides pre and post SQL to execute SQL.
+- The Processing module provides pre and post SQL to execute SQL.
 This pre-post SQL will execute before or after and read or writing operation.
 - It provides the feature for overwriting table dependency for tables.
 - Guzzle provides auto-create table functionality in target section.
 If the target table is not present then guzzle will create the target table.
 For now hive, delta, and hudi are supported in ingestion.
-Only hive and delta are supported in the processing module.
+Only hive and delta are supported in the Processing module.

 ## Spark Engine vs Template